Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Introduction

-ADP methods are usually implemented as an actor-critic architecture which involves a critic parameterized function for value function approximation and an actor parameterized function for policy approximation \cite{duan2019generalized,liu2017ADP,vamvoudakis2010online,dong2016event,li2017off}.
-Recently, deep neural networks (NNs) have been widely used as approximators of both value function and policy due to its strong fitting ability, and achieve state-of-the-art performance on many control tasks \cite{lecun2015deep,sutton2018reinforcement}.
-Most ADP methods adopt iterative methods as primary tools to adapt both value and policy networks by iteratively solving the DT HJB equation\cite{liu2017ADP}.
-Generalized policy iteration (GPI), which contains PI and value iteration as special cases, is an important iterative framework widely used in ADP\cite{sutton2018reinforcement}.
-There are two revolving iteration procedures for GPI framework: 1) policy evaluation, which makes the value function consistent with the current policy, and 2) policy improvement, which improves the policy to reduce the corresponding value function.
+ADP methods are usually implemented as an actor-critic architecture which involves a critic parameterized function for value function approximation and an actor parameterized function for policy approximation \cite{duan2019generalized,liu2017ADP,vamvoudakis2010online,li2017off}.
+Neural networks (NNs) have been widely used as approximators of both value function and policy due to their strong fitting ability, and have achieved good performance on many control tasks \cite{liu2017ADP}.
+Most ADP methods adopt generalized policy iteration (GPI) as a primary tool to adjust both value and policy networks by iteratively solving the DT HJB equation \cite{liu2017ADP}.
+The well-known policy iteration and value iteration methods can also be regarded as special cases of GPI \cite{liu2017ADP,sutton2018reinforcement}.
+There are two revolving iteration procedures for GPI framework: 1) policy evaluation, which drives the value function towards the true value function for the current policy, and 2) policy improvement, which improves the policy to reduce the current value function.